carlytaylor0017/diamond_dataset/README.md

 **Figure 5**: Predicted price vs. true price for random forest regression model

 Table 7 shows the feature importance for each feature in the model.
-Since random forest consists of a number of decision trees, where every node is a single feature, designed to split the dataset so that similar response values are distributed evenly across sets.
+Since random forest consists of a number of decision trees, where every node is a single feature designed to split the dataset so that similar response values are distributed evenly across sets.
 Thus when training a regression tree, each feature addition should have an effect on the variance.
 For a forest, the variance decrease from each feature can be averaged and the features are ranked according to how much they decrease the variance.

 **Table 7**: Feature importance for random forest regression model